akbinod/akbinod.Tuner/README.md

 You're at a good stopping point if you're happy receiving ints as args.
 Read on if you would like to receive json, etc.

 <H2>@TunedFunction() Decorator</H2>
 Implict Tuner instantiation.
-Although you do give up some flexibility, and a few features, this is the quickest way of getting started with tuning your CV code.
+Although you do give up some flexibility, this is the quickest way of getting started with tuning your CV code.
 <H3>Usage</H3>

 <ul>